AdobeDocs/experience-manager-65.pt-BR/help/sites-authoring/responsive-layout.md

    ![Emulador](do-not-localize/screen_shot_2018-03-23at084256.png)

-1. A barra de ferramentas do emulador abre.
+1. A barra de ferramentas do emulador se abre.

    ![screen_shot_2018-03-23at084551](assets/screen_shot_2018-03-23at084551.png)